Announcement Type: New.

 Because funds are limited and the range of potential emerging market countries is worldwide, proposals for technical assistance activities will be considered which target those countries with: (1) Per capita income less than Start Printed Page 3305$9,206 (the current ceiling on upper middle income economies as determined by the World Bank [World Development Indicators]); and (2) population greater than 1 million.
 Proposals may address suitable regional groupings, e.g., the islands of the Caribbean Basin.

 II.
 Award Information

 The limited funds and the range of emerging markets worldwide in which the funds may be used preclude CCC from approving large budgets for individual projects.
-While there is no minimum or maximum amount set for EMP-funded projects, most are funded at a level of less than $250,000 and for a duration of one year or less.
-Multi-year proposals, and at higher cost, may be considered in the context of a strategic detailed plan of implementation.
+While there is no minimum or maximum amount set for EMP-funded projects, most are funded at a level of less than $500,000 and for a duration of one year or less.
+Multi-year proposals may be considered in the context of a strategic detailed plan of implementation.
 Funding in such cases is normally provided one year at a time, with commitments beyond the first year subject to interim evaluations.